ChemaMD/OweniaGenome/README.md

 # Annelid functional genomics reveal the origins of bilaterian life cycles - Supplementary Data
-This GitHub repository contains the supplementary data to the publication cited below.
+This GitHub repository contains the supplementary data and the custom code used in the publication cited below.

-## How to use and cite these files
+## How to use and cite these files and code
-All files are made publicly available and can be used for further research and other applications.
+All files and code are made publicly available and can be used for further research and other applications.
 However, if you use these resources in your work, we kindly ask you to cite our original publication.
 > **Annelid functional genomics reveal the origins of bilaterian life cycles.**
 > Francisco M. Martín-Zamora§, Yan Liang§, Kero Guynes, Allan M. Carrillo-Baltodano, Billie E. Davies, Rory D. Donellan, Yongkai Tan, Giacomo Moggioli, Océane Seudre, Martin Tran, Kate Mortimer, Nicholas M. Luscombe, Andreas Hejnol, Ferdinand Marlétaz, José M. Martín-Duran.
 > bioRxiv 2022.02.05.479245; doi: https://doi.org/10.1101/2022.02.05.479245